-yellow line outlines the perimeter of the area under investigation by drilling.
 Blue lines to the right outline placer workings to the north in Livengood Creek.
 B - D) Aerial view of Money Knob from the west and northwest showing the Lillian Fault (black line), and area under investigation by drilling (yellow dashed line).
 The "Core Zone" is outlined with a dotted red line.
-The Sundshine Zone is Figure 5.1.
-Photos of Money Knob and the project area.
+Arrow indicates north.
 A) Panoramic view looking west and north toward Money Knob.
-Dashed outlined with a pink dotted line.
-Arrow indicates north.
+Dashed yellow line outlines the perimeter of the area under investigation by drilling.

 The area is drained by Livengood Creek which flows to the southwest into the Tolovana River which then joins the Tanana River and ultimately the Yukon River approximately 190 km to the west.

-Existing infrastructure includes a paved highway (the Elliott Highway) which passes through the property and within $\sim 1.6$ km of Money Knob.
+Existing infrastructure includes a paved highway (the Elliott Highway) which passes through the property and within ~ 1.6 km of Money Knob.
 Lesser unpaved roads are developed throughout the property.
 A repeater tower has been built on Radio Knob approximately 1.6 km east of Money Knob.